 MUFG Bank, Ltd., Auckland Branch ("The Branch") operates in Auckland, New Zealand and the Registered Bank is incorporated in Japan.
 The Branch is profit-oriented and is an FMC Reporting Entity under the Financial Markets Conduct Act 2013.
 The financial statements of the Branch incorporated in this Disclosure Statement have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand ("NZ GAAP") and the Registered Bank Disclosure Statements (Overseas Incorporated Registered Banks) Order 2014 (as amended).
-They comply with the New Zealand Equivalents to International Financial Reporting Standard ("NZ IFRS") and other applicable financial reporting standards as appropriate for profit-orientated entities.
+They comply with IFRS Accounting Standards ("NZ IFRS") and other applicable financial reporting standards as appropriate for profit-orientated entities.
 The financial statements also comply with International Financial Reporting Standards ("IFRS").